Domcik8/MerchantFeeCalculator/README.md

 # Possible improvements:
 - Add Dependency Injection.
-- Implement DatabaseTransactionRepository instead of TxtTransactionRepository.
-- Encapsulate console output methods into a infrastructure singleton.
+- Encapsulate console output methods.
 - Implement parallel transaction fee calculation:
-    - Ensure that output is encapsulated into a singleton.
+    - Ensure that output methods are encapsulated into a singleton.
     - Use concurrent collection in FirstMonthlyInvoiceFeeDecorator.
 - Introduce decorator pattern into Fee services.
     - Ability to dinamically add or remove BaseTransactionFeeServices.